-Michael Fahey was prmoted to Concordia University Wisconsin's Men's Lacrosse head coach by Director of Athletics Dr. Rob Barnhill on May 5, 2014 after a season as the program's interim head coach in which they won a program-record 14 games.
+Michael Fahey is in his fourth years as Concordia University Wisconsin's Men's Lacrosse head coach for the 2017 season.
+During his guidance, the program has won double-digit games in all three season, including a program-record 14 during the 2014 campaign.
+He was promoted to head coach by Director of Athletics Dr. Rob Barnhill on May 5, 2014, after serving as the program's interim head coach in 2014.

-During Fahey's two years as a graduate assistant the Falcons went 18-14, posting 9-7 records in both seasons.
+During Fahey's two years as a graduate assistant, the Falcons went 18-14, posting 9-7 records in both seasons.
 In his first year (2012), CUW advanced to the MLC Tournament after posting a 5-4 record in conference play.
-He will take over for Jeff Roberts, who stepped down in August after three seasons of leading the Falcons to take an assistant position with Marquette University.

 Fahey came to CUW after a distinguished playing career.
 He spent two years at Onondaga Community College where he was a member of the 2007 NJCAA Lacrosse National Championship team.
 Following that he played at Lees-McRae College in Banner Elk, N.C.

 He graduated in 2011 with a Bachelor's Degree in physical education from Lees-McRae College.
 Fahey was named academic all-conference multiple semesters and during his senior season Lees-McRae College he helped the program to a No. 2 ranking in the NCAA in saves per game.